paramrathour/blog/pages/_posts/2023-12-14-anime-timeline.md

 ### The Forgotten Past
 Back in 2018, I didn't use to track these dates.
 Also while creating this timeline, I realised I have lost some random dates.
 To handle such cases, I have chosen the last day of the month I likely 'completed' the show.

+## The Firsts
+It really depends on what you count as anime.
+Growing up, I loved watching [Doraemon]({{ site.url_prefixes.myanimelist.anime }}/2471), [Shinchan]({{ site.url_prefixes.myanimelist.anime }}/966), [Ninja Hattori]({{ site.url_prefixes.myanimelist.anime }}/4936), [Kiteretsu]({{ site.url_prefixes.myanimelist.anime }}/6509), and [Perman]({{ site.url_prefixes.myanimelist.anime }}/11595), all in Hindi dubs.
+I had even seen 20+ Doraemon and Shinchan movies, [some]({{ site.url_prefixes.myanimelist.anime }}/10534) of which still stand out today!
+Of course, I watched a few Western cartoons too.
+But for some reason, I always felt more drawn towards the Japanese aesthetic.
+In 2016, following Ash's journey became my routine with the daily episodes of [Pokémon]({{ site.url_prefixes.myanimelist.anime }}/527)'s Indigo League and Orange League arcs; and, I had planned to continue watching the later arcs of the series.

+But then in 2018, a friend randomly recommended [Death Note]({{ site.url_prefixes.myanimelist.anime }}/1535) (English dub) to me.
+I had no idea what to expect, but I completely trusted the rec and that decision had a huge impact on my life.
+Its morally complex nature changed the kind of media I consumed and, as a result, shaped the ideas I picked up while watching these "Japanese cartoons".

+I think my first proper Japanese dub experience was in 2018 with [Attack on Titan S3]({{ site.url_prefixes.myanimelist.anime }}/35760).
+I just couldn't wait for the English dub anymore since it was airing about five weeks later than the original episodes.
+But the first new show I actually started in Japanese from the beginning came much later in 2021 ([ODDTAXI]({{ site.url_prefixes.myanimelist.anime }}/46102)).

 ## Anime Grid
 One last thing: Here are my favourite moments from each anime I have watched.
 Well, not quite all of them, as the number has been rounded down to the nearest perfect square to fit the grid.
 But don't worry, these are spoiler-free to look at without context.